Non-Alcoholic Botanical Spirits: Beyond the Gin Dupe

 What to actually try

 • Gin replacement: Tanqueray 0.0 with tonic.
-Genuinely convincing
+Hard to clock as alcohol-free

 • Aperitif hour: Botivo or Ghia over ice.
 Bitter, complex, properly grown-up